 A team from the Wildlife Institute of India, the Ministry of Environment, Forest and Climate Change, doctors and veterinarians from the Kuna national park along with the staff had to go to Savannah for training.

-Meanwhile, the environment minister also talked about the fifth cycle of the All India Tiger Estimation which is currently underway.
+Meanwhile, there will also be a fifth cycle of the All India Tiger Estimation which is currently underway.
 The minister said that we have 51 Tiger Reserves in the country and efforts are being made to bring more areas under the Tiger Reserve network.
 The tiger reserves are not just for tigers because more than 35 rivers originate from these areas, which are crucial for water security.

 The union minister also released a Water Atlas, mapping all the water bodies in the tiger-bearing areas of India.
 Landscape-wise information has been outlined in this water atlas, which includes, the Shivalik Hills and Gangetic plain landscape, Central Indian Landscape and Eastern Ghats, Western Ghats landscape, North Eastern Hills, and Brahmaputra flood plains and Sundarbans.